jordan4ibanez/Vmacs/README.md

 Autosave

-See if there is a way to remember where the buffer was scrolled when reopening files
+~~See if there is a way to remember where the buffer was scrolled when reopening files~~ (save-place-mode enabled)

 Better comments like VSCode